learnwithparam/mongo-with-mango/README.md

 add-topics-to-courses.nosql
 ```

-`queries.js` file will contains single line description of all the query files.
+`queries.js` file will contains single line description of all the `.nosql` files.

 _Note: The above are just examples, we can modify based on how the project goes_